Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Implementation on a Quantum Computer

 Raising the $X$ operator to a power $x$ is equivalent to raising the $Z$ operator to a power $x$, which we have already shown to be efficient.
 In formulas:

 Altogether, we have shown that for $d=2^n$, the implementation of an arbitrary Weyl-Heisenberg matrix can be done efficiently on a quantum computer (up to a global phase).
-The exact gate count is $2n$ Hadamard gates, $2n$ $R_z$ rotations, and $n(n+2)$ controlled-phase gates.
+The exact gate count is $2n$ Hadamard gates, $2n$ $R_z$ rotations, and $n(n-1)$ controlled-phase gates.
 The circuit depth is $\mathcal O(n^2)$, which is mainly due to the QFT blocks.
-We can now combine this with importance sampling to obtain an efficient stochastic implementation of the channel $\mathcal{P}_\Lambda (\rho)$ from Eq.~\eqref{eq:quantum-channel}.
+We can now combine this with importance sampling to obtain an efficient stochastic implementation of the channel $\mathcal{P}_\Lambda (\rho)$ from \eqref{eq:quantum-channel}.

-\begin{theorem}[Efficient implementation of the augmentation protocol] For $d=2^n$, every data augmentation channel $\mathcal{P}_{\Lambda}$ from Eq.~\eqref{eq:quantum-channel} can be implemented on an $n$-qubit quantum computer with randomly compiled circuits of depth $\mathcal{O}(n^2)$. \end{theorem} To our knowledge, this is the first efficient quantum realization of the data operator convolution put forward in Ref.~\cite{dorfler_local_2024} and Ref.~\cite{doerfler2025} and displayed in Eq.~\ref{eq:def_conv}.
+\begin{theorem}[Efficient implementation of the augmentation protocol] For $d=2^n$, every data augmentation channel $\mathcal{P}_{\Lambda}$ from \eqref{eq:quantum-channel} can be realized on an $n$-qubit quantum computer with a stochastic combination of unitaries of depth $\mathcal{O}(n^2)$. \end{theorem} To our knowledge, this is the first efficient quantum realization of the data operator convolution put forward in Ref.~\cite{dorfler_local_2024} and Ref.~\cite{doerfler2025} and displayed in \eqref{eq:def_conv}.